Case Transfer Criteria and Procedures

 Transferring a Case from the MART Unit

 MART provides Emergency Response investigation services countywide.
 Please see MART Case Transfer Assignment for case assignment.
 MART transfers should meet the same criteria as a regional case transfer from ER to CS and will be assigned to a regional office based on the custodial situation.
+Existing CFT requirements on Child and Family Teams also apply for MART transfers.

 Transferring a Case to the MCMS Unit